LeboSwaratlhe/LeboSwaratlhe/README.md

 ---

 ### 🌟 About Me
-- 🎓 Honours in Statistics and undegraduate in Mathematical Statistics
+- 🎓 BSc Honours in Statistics student and BSc Mathematical Statistics graduate
 - 📊 Exploring Data Science & Machine Learning with ExploreAI academy at sand technologies
 - 🔍 Looking for a Data Science and AI/ML Internship

+---

 ### Soft skills
 - Team leading and Project Management